 Please note that the age for female competitors will be from the year of their 8th birthday, to 31 December of the year in which their 14th birthday occurs. - 65cc Motorcycles The maximum permissible capacity is 65cc 2-stroke or 85cc auto or 110cc 4 stroke (Minimum and maximum wheel size 12" rear 14" front).
 Open to competitors from the year of their 7th birthday, to 31st December of the year in which their 12th birthday occurs.
-Please note that the age for female competitors will be from the year of their 7th birthday, to 31 December of the year in which their 13th birthday occurs. - h) Interprovincial Challenge Classes:
+Please note that the age for female competitors will be from the year of their 7th birthday, h) Interprovincial Challenge Classes:

-OR1, OR2, OR3, Seniors, Masters, High School, 85cc and 65cc classes.
+Open, OR3, Seniors, Masters, High School, Ladies, 85cc and 65cc classes.